by Sharon Hudson

 Fine Art America handles the shipping.
 Larger unframed prints will be shipped in mailing tubes.
 It's always a good idea to remove art from tubes promptly so they don't get accustomed to being cylindrical!

-For framed prints, understandably, the packaging and shipping of large pictures framed with glazing gets a bit pricey: in the $50 range for a frame size about 30" x 36"; $25 to $30 for smaller sizes.
-But I do not recommend ordering framed prints.
+For framed prints, understandably, the packaging and shipping of large pictures framed with glazing gets a bit pricey: in the $40 range for a frame size about 30" x 36"; $25 to $30 for smaller sizes.
+But I do not recommend ordering framed prints from Fine Art America anyway (see below).

 Framing of Photographic Prints